2 dead in kayaking incident at Lake Pueblo, toddler hospitalized

 Colorado Parks and Wildlife rangers were dispatched to the scene along the lake’s north shore just after 3:20 p.m.

 “Ranger Kristopher Gard arrived in his truck while Rangers Joe Portteus and Josh Kloshime arrived by boat to find the four victims in the water, including a toddler in obvious distress.
-Gard plunged in, grabbed the child and began performing CPR until emergency medical crews arrived.”
+Gard plunged in, grabbed the child and began performing CPR until emergency medical crews arrived,” CPW said in a news release late Sunday night.

 Rangers also pulled the body of one of the adults from the water.
 A second adult was missing.